allisonjr-bamfordrk/notes/README.md

 # 2023-12-15
 - Today's programming wisdom is to always keep learning and stay updated with the latest technologies and best practices.
 The field of programming is constantly evolving, and it's essential to adapt and improve your skills to stay relevant and effective.
 This includes learning new programming languages, frameworks, tools, and methodologies, as well as continuously refining your problem-solving and critical thinking abilities.
 Additionally, always remember to write clean, maintainable, and scalable code, and prioritize testing and debugging to ensure the quality and reliability of your software.
 Lastly, don't be afraid to ask for help or collaborate with others, as programming is a team effort, and collective knowledge and expertise can lead to better outcomes and innovation.

+# 2023-12-16
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's often better to write simple, straightforward code first and optimize only when profiling identifies performance bottlenecks.